seanstark/sentinel-tools/dataconnectors/cross-tenant-logging/azure-activity-logs/readme.md

 # Solution Overview
 This solution will configure cross-tenant logging of Azure Activity Logs to a centralized log analytics workspace in a primary tenant's workspace using Azure Lighthouse delegated roles.
 The overall steps are to deploy the logic app in the tenant hosting the log analytics workspace and then deploy an Azure Lighthouse delegation to all other tenants to allow the logic app to create the logging profile.

-ℹ️ The logic app runs once a day by default
+- The logic app runs once a day by default
+- The logic app will configure Azure Activity logs on any subscription where the system assigned managed identity has been delegated rights to

 # Step 1 - Deploy the Logic App